narfman0/angry-sun/pages/early-hammer-console.md

 press a TAS emulator reset hotkey and the NES reset button at the same time, and hope to spot a "wave" in obs if not synced properly.
 This document will iteratively seek to make this more reliable.

+## Capture card - opencv tool

+I've been working on a new tool to read directly from the capture card and match its output against template images.
+From there, we can measure latency and sync up that way.
+The project lives here: https://github.com/narfman0/smb3-eh-manip

 ## First latch modifications

 The first step is syncing poweron of NES and TAS.